AminoffZ/github-repo-size/README.md

 #### 1. Manifest

-ChatGPT: In extension development, the manifest is a JSON file that defines the extension's name, version, functionality, permissions, and other details.
-It is required for all browser extensions and must be carefully constructed to ensure the extension is secure and efficient.
+The manifest is a JSON file that defines the extension's name, version, functionality, permissions, and other details.
+It is required for all browser extensions and must be carefully constructed to ensure the extension is secure and efficient (and works).

 For additional information visit the [Chrome](https://developer.chrome.com/docs/extensions/mv3/manifest/) manifest documentation page.
 Please note that some browsers, like [Firefox](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/browser_specific_settings), require specific information for extensions to work.